 What does “fair and just culture” mean?

 The “fair and just culture” principle that CAPSAC advocates is an approach to medical event reporting that emphasizes learning and accountability over blame and punishment.
 It is built on the recognition that simply forbidding errors cannot prevent them from occurring.
-However, by learning from errors through better event reporting and understanding how each error occurred, health care providers can improve safeguards and reduce the chance of future errors―and the system can make changes to prevent errors or mitigate their effects.
+However, by understanding how each error occurred, health care providers can improve safeguards and reduce the chance of future errors.

 Will this decrease individual accountability?